sinkaszab/limbda/readme.md

 ## Usage

-Import as you would any other packege in Node.js, eg.:
+Import as you would any other package in Node.js, eg.:

 `const limbda = require('limbda');`

+or if ES6 syntax works:

+`import { reduce } from 'limbda';`

 ## Documentation

 ### isIterable

 Check if `x` implements the iterable interface/protocol.
 (ES6 rest/spread operations, also generators need iterables.)

 ```js
 isIterable(x: Any?) -> Boolean